colrcheng/aptus_rock64/README.md

 1. Connect Aptus/Rock64 to the monitor, keyboard and USB wifi adapter.
 1. Power on the Aptus/Rock64 by connecting it to the powerbank or AC adapter.
 1. Change the default password for rock64 user account.
-1. Resize the root partition (This should be done automatically).
+1. Expand the root partition to max available space on the microSD card.
+This should be done automatically.

+### Shrink the rootfs Partition

 ### Wifi Module